-Related Products: EL406
+Related Products: EL406 Washer/Dispenser-Kombination

 May 21, 2010

 Almost all drug compounds will elicit deleterious effects on cells at some concentration.
 Lysosome perturbation as a result of ion trapping of amine containing compounds has been demonstrated to cause the formation of autophagosomes and autophagic cytopathology.
-Here we describe the use of the EL406™ Combination Washer Dispenser to automatically aspirate media, wash cells and dispense reagents for the Lyso-ID® Red Detection kit, part of the CELLestial® Live Cell Analysis platform from Enzo Life Sciences.
+This application note describes the use of the Agilent BioTek EL406 combination washer dispenser to automatically aspirate media, wash cells, and dispense reagents for the Lyso-ID Red detection kit, part of the CELLestial Live Cell Analysis platform from Enzo Life Sciences.

-The identification of cytotoxic effects is a critical element in the pre-clinical small molecule drug discovery process.
-In-vitro cell-based assays are typically used early in the process following screening which requires the ability to automate workflows to handle the number of compounds tested.
+The identification of cytotoxic effects is a critical element in the preclinical small molecule drug discovery process.
+In vitro cell-based assays are typically used early in the process following screening, which requires the ability to automate workflows to handle the number of compounds tested.
 Cytotoxic effects of drug molecules are often first observed as perturbations of normal cellular organelle functionality.
-For example, lysosome perturbation as a result of ion trapping of amine containing compounds has been demonstrated to cause the formation of autophagosomes and autophagic cytopathology.
+For example, lysosome perturbation as a result of ion trapping of amine-containing compounds has been demonstrated to cause the formation of autophagosomes and autophagic cytopathology.

 Figure 2.
-Image of lysosomal staining by Lyso-ID® Red dye.
+Image of lysosomal staining by Lyso-ID Red dye.
 Increase in lysosome volume and number resulting from 200 µM verapamil.

 Figure 3.
 Structure of thiostrepton.

-Materials and Methods
+Materials and methods

 Figure 4.
-Schematic of the automated Lyso-ID® Red process carried out by the EL406™ Washer Dispenser and Synergy™ Mx Reader.
+Schematic of the automated Lyso-ID Red process carried out by the Agilent BioTek EL406 washer dispenser and Synergy Mx reader.

-Two BioTek instruments were used in these studies.
+Two Agilent BioTek instruments were used in these studies.
 The EL406 was used to automate many of the fluid handling tasks, while the Synergy Mx was used to make fluorescent determinations.
-The EL406 Combination Washer Dispenser provides full plate washing with three reagent dispensers in one instrument.
-The EL406 offers fast, accurate media removal and cell washing capabilities through its Dual-Action™ manifold.
-It also offers reagent dispensing capabilities through the use of its peristaltic or syringe pumps, with volumes ranging from 1-3000 μL/well.
+The EL406 combination washer dispenser provides full plate washing with three reagent dispensers in one instrument.
+The EL406 offers fast, accurate media removal and cell washing capabilities through its dual-action manifold.
+It also offers reagent dispensing capabilities through the use of its peristaltic or syringe pumps, with volumes ranging from 1 to 3,000 μL/well.
 The instrument was used to plate cells, remove media, and dispense reagents to the 96-well cell plates.
-The Synergy Mx Monochromator-based Multi-mode Microplate Reader was used to perform fluorescence measurements.
-The Ultra Fine-Tuned™ technology of the Synergy™ Mx incorporates a quadruple monochromator system which selects wavelengths with a repeatability of plus or minus 0.2 nm.
+The Synergy Mx monochromator-based multimode microplate reader was used to perform fluorescence measurements.
+The ultra fine-tuned technology of the Synergy Mx incorporates a quadruple monochromator system which selects wavelengths with a repeatability of ±0.2 nm.
 The optical head can focus up and down on samples with a 100 µM resolution.

 It also uses a dedicated optical system, separate from the fluorescence optics, for high-performance luminescence detection.
 Ultra low noise digital photon integration system and high-quality optics ensure the best sensitivity available today.

 Figure 5.
-Dose dependent drug induced increase in Lysosomal content as measured by increase in Lyso-ID® Red fluorescence.
+Dose-dependent drug-induced increase in Lysosomal content as measured by increase in Lyso-ID Red fluorescence.

 This indicates that these cell lines are capable of responding to agents known to cause phospholipidosis, resulting in increased lysosome content.
 When the effect of thiostrepton was examined, only the nontransformed cell line LP9 was found to respond with increased lysosome content as a result of exposure to the compound.
-Lyso-ID® Red dye fluorescence increased almost 3-fold with the addition of 5 µM thiostrepton in LP9 cells.
+Lyso-ID Red dye fluorescence increased almost 3-fold with the addition of 5 µM thiostrepton in LP9 cells.
 Some malignant transformed cell lines showed a small response, while others displayed no increase as a result to exposure to thiostrepton (Figure 6).

 Figure 6.
-Response change in Lyso-ID® Red dye fluorescence caused by thiostrepton and verapamil in several different mesothelial cell lines.
+Response change in Lyso-ID Red dye fluorescence caused by thiostrepton and verapamil in several different mesothelial cell lines.

-These data indicate that Lyso-ID® Red stain can detect an increase in lysosomal content in live mesothelioma cells when exposed to known phospholipidosis inducers such as chloroquine and verapamil.
+These data indicate that Lyso-ID Red stain can detect an increase in lysosomal content in live mesothelioma cells when exposed to known phospholipidosis inducers such as chloroquine and verapamil.
 In addition, it appears that there is a differential susceptibility of cells to respond to thiostrepton exposure with respect to increases in their lysosomal content.
 Interestingly, LP9 cells are less sensitive to the cytotoxic effects of this chemotherapeutic agent when tested in viability assays.
 One possibility is that the drug is sequestered in lysosomes reducing the effective drug concentration.
 The loss of adaptive responses by tumor cells to outside stimuli has been shown to occur under a number of different conditions.
 Thiostrepton is an amine-containing compound that is a candidate for treatment of mesothelioma.
 The inability of many of these tumors to sequester thiostrepton might be exploited with other drug treatments.

 The identification of drugs that induce phospholipidosis is driven primarily by regulatory pressure.
 This is considered an adverse event for a number of reasons.
-Phospholipidosis has been association with some genetic conditions such as Niemann-Pick disease.
-There is a relationship between specific tissue phospholipidosis and toxicity in the same tissue.
+Phospholipidosis has been association with some genetic conditions such as Niemann-Pick disease.7 There is a relationship between specific tissue phospholipidosis and toxicity in the same tissue.
 Most notable is highlighted by kidney phospholipidosis caused by gentamycin and its associated renal tubular toxicity.
-In addition there is a certain amount of uncertainty as to the harm caused by phospholipidosis, despite the great deal of data that seems to indicate that it does no harm.
-Despite the innocuous nature of phospholipidosis it is important to determine the potential liability of a candidate drug compound.
+In addition, there is a certain amount of uncertainty as to the harm caused by phospholipidosis, despite the great deal of data that seems to indicate that it does no harm.
+Despite the innocuous nature of phospholipidosis, it is important to determine the potential liability of a candidate drug compound.
 Situations where effective drug concentrations may be reduced due to lysosomal sequestration would be particularly important with toxic agents such as cancer chemotherapies.

-- 1. Ikeda , K., M. Hirayama, Y. Hirota, E. Asa, J. Seki and Y. Tanaka (2008) Drug-induced phospholipidosis is caused by blockade of mannose 6-phosphate receptor-mediated targeting of lysosomal enzymes, BBRC, 377:268-274.
+- Ikeda , K., M. Hirayama, Y. Hirota, E. Asa, J. Seki and Y. Tanaka (2008) Drug-induced phospholipidosis is caused by blockade of mannose 6-phosphate receptor-mediated targeting of lysosomal enzymes, BBRC, 377:268-274.

-- 2. Anderson, N. and J. Borlak (2006) Drug-induced phospholipidosis, FEBS Lett.
+- Anderson, N. and J. Borlak (2006) Drug-induced phospholipidosis, FEBS Lett.
 580:5533-5540.

-- 3. Reasor, M.J. and S. Kacew (2001) Drug-induced phosopholipidosis.
+- Reasor, M.J. and S. Kacew (2001) Drug-induced phosopholipidosis.
 FEBS Lett.
 580:5533-5540.

-- 4. Lewis,J.H., F. Mullick, , K.G.
+- Lewis,J.H., F. Mullick, , K.G.
 Ishak, R.C.
 Ranard, B. Ragsdale, R.M.
 Perse, E.J.
 Rusnock, A. Wolke, S.B.
 Benjamin, L.B.
 Seeff, H.J.
 Zimmerman.
 (1990) Histopatholic Analysis of Suspected Amiodarone hepatoxicity.
 Hum.
 Path.
 21:59-67.

-- 5. Donovick R, Pagano JF, Stout HA, Weinstein MJ (1955).
+- Donovick R, Pagano JF, Stout HA, Weinstein MJ (1955).
 Thiostrepton, a New Antibiotic I. In. vitro Studies Antibiotics Annual 3: 554–9.

-- 6. Kwok, J. M-M., S.S.
+- Kwok, J. M-M., S.S.
 Myatt, C.M.
 Marson, R.C.
 Coombies, D. Constantinidou, and E. W-F. Lam (2008) Thiostrepton Selectively Targets Breast Cancer Cells through Inhibition of Forkhead box M1 Expression.
 Mol.
 Cancer Ther.
 7(7):2022-2032.

-- 7. McGovern, M.M., A. Aron, S.E.
+- McGovern, M.M., A. Aron, S.E.
 Brodie, R.J.
 Desnick, and M.P.
 Wasserstein (2006).
 Natural History of Type A Niemann-Pick Disease: Possible Enpoints for Therapeutic Trials.
 Neurology.
 66:228-232.